Unspoiled Mediterranean paradises to enjoy this summer

 There are many beaches and coves along our Mediterranean coast, but today we have decided to talk about those which, for us, are little pieces of heaven that we should all know.
 These are true Mediterranean paradises that are worth visiting.

-We start with this small cove surrounded by nature which is 6 km from the centre of Tossa de Mar.
+We start with this small cove surrounded by nature which is 6 kilometers from the centre of Tossa de Mar.
 With only 75 meters long and about 15 meters wide, this sandy area is characterized by being frequented by tourists from the adjacent campsite and by offering trips in small boats to see the seabed and other coves in the surrounding area.

 Located in a natural park with the same name, near Cartagena, this beach is among our selection of Mediterranean paradises for offering a natural environment rarely visited and of great beauty.
 If you visit this sandy area, we recommend you to go to the impressive cliffs that are in this same protected area.

-Los Muertos Beach (Almería)
+Los Muertos Beach, Almería.

 At 5 km. from Carboneras we find this idyllic place characterized by its fine stone surface and its crystal-clear waters.
 It is an ideal beach for diving or simply to spend a day of peace.
 Access is somewhat complicated but worthwhile, but do not forget to bring water and food, as it has no service.